 For maximum strength, try the double mortise-and-tenon joint

+On long-legged projects, any twisting force applied to the tabletop amplifies stress on the connections between the stretchers and legs.
+Although the simple notch-and-screw joints used for the table provide ample strength, a double mortise-and-tenon would be an even stronger choice.
 It provides more physical resistance to twisting, and twice the glue surface of a single mortise-and-tenon.
-To cut it, you need only a spiral upcut bit for your plunge router, a tablesaw saddle jig, a couple of hand chisels -- and these easy-to-follow instructions.
+To cut it, you need only a spiral upcut bit for your plunge router, a tablesaw saddle jig, a couple of hand chisels—and these easy-to-follow instructions.

 Sizing the joint

 When you choose to use a double mortise-and-tenon, keep in mind the minimum dimensions shown here.
 These dimensions create tenons at least 1⁄4 " thick with 1⁄4 " between them, at least 1⁄16 " tenon shoulders, and allow for a 1⁄4 "-thick outside wall on each mortise.
 Make 3⁄4 " and deeper mortises at least 5⁄16 " wide, as a 1⁄4 " router bit may break when routing that deep.